A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: The quantile variant of the EM algorithm

 Using a change-of-variable integration technique with $z=F^{-1}(\xi)$, we have

+Notice that the quantile approximation on the left-hand side of (\ref{EQ:RiemannQEM}) is a Riemann-Stieltjes sum which converges to the integral on the right-hand side of (\ref{EQ:RiemannQEM}).
+In our specific case, the integral represents the expected log-likelihood which therefore proves that the QEM converges.

-Hence the quantile approximation of the expectation posterior log-likelihood is a Riemann-Stieltjes sum which converges to the true integration.
-With $\xi_k = (k-\frac{1}{2})/K$, this sum is also known as the extended midpoint rule and it is accurate to the order of $O(1/K^2)$; see \cite{Press/etc:2002}.
-That is,
+The next step is to show why the QEM has better accuracy when compared with the MCEM.
+With $\xi_k = (k-\frac{1}{2})/K$, the sum in equation~(\ref{EQ:Riemann}) is also known as the extended midpoint rule which is well known to possess accuracy to the order of $O(1/K^2)$.\cite{Press/etc:2002} Specifically, it can be easily shown that